scmmmh/experiment-support-system/docs/administrator/setup.rst

 * --sqla-connection-string <SQL Alchemy connection string>
 * --filename <Configuration Filename defaults to production.ini>

-For details on the available configuration options, check the :doc:`configuration <configuration>` section.
+For details on the available configuration options, check the :doc:`configuration <configuration>` documentation.

 Initialise the Database
 =======================